astronomerio/analytics-wordpress/readme.txt

 Analytics for WordPress is the easiest way to integrate analytics and marketing tools into your WordPress site.

-Instead of installing each tool individually, just install Segment's WordPress plugin and use Segment to integrate third-party analytics and marketing tools.
+Instead of installing each tool individually, just install Astronomer's WordPress plugin and use AStronomer to integrate third-party analytics and marketing tools.
 Once you're setup, you can swap and add new analytics services with the flick of a switch!

 Here's how it works:
-* Install the Segment plugin
+* Install the Astronomer plugin
-* Segment will automatically start tracking how people are using your site – what pages they view and the information they provide to you, like their emails
+* Astronomer will automatically start tracking how people are using your site – what pages they view and the information they provide to you, like their emails
-* Go to the Segment control panel, and toggle on any tool you want to try like Google Analytics, KISSmetrics and Facebook Audiences
+* Go to the Astronomer control panel, and toggle on any tool you want to try like Google Analytics, KISSmetrics and Facebook Audiences
-* Segment will send this data along to each tool
+* Astronomer will send this data along to each tool
 * The service is fully integrated into your site–zero code required!

-You can use Segment to try out more than a hundred vendors in a number of categories.
-Here are just a few of our most popular integrations:
-* **Advertising** – AdRoll, Google Adwords, Facebook Audiences, Twitter Ads, Quantcast, AppNexus
-* **Analytics** – Google Analytics, KISSmetrics, Mixpanel, Amplitude, Chartbeat, Go Squared
-* **CRM** – Salesforce, Zendesk, Gainsight, Frontleaf
-* **Email** – Customer.io, Outbound, Vero, Marketo, MailChimp, Hubspot
-* **Optimization** – Optimizely, CrazyEgg, Visual Website Optimizer

 Get started with Analytics for WordPress today!

 == Installation ==

 1. Go to the **Plugins > Add New** page in your WordPress admin.
-1. Search for "Segment" and install **Analytics for WordPress — by Segment.io**.
+2. Search for "Astronomer" and install **Analytics for WordPress — by Segment.io, adapted for Astronomer**.
-1. Click **Activate Plugin**.
+3. Click **Activate Plugin**.
-1. Go to **Settings > Analytics** and enter your Segment API key.
-(If you haven't signed up for Segment yet, now's the time!)
+4. Go to **Settings > Analytics** and enter your Astronomer API key.
+(If you haven't signed up for Astronomer yet, now's the time!)

 That's it!
-You can now turn on any analytics service with the flick of a switch in the Segment control panel.
+You can now turn on any analytics service with the flick of a switch in the Astronomer control panel.

 == Frequently Asked Questions ==

 = What analytics services does it support? =
 Tons!
-Google Analytics, Mixpanel, KISSmetrics, Chartbeat, Clicky, Intercom, CrazyEgg, Customer.io, Gauges, GoSquared, HubSpot, Marketo, Olark, Quantcast, Vero, and more...
-You can check out [the full list](https://segment.io/integrations).
+You can check out the full list [here]](https://astronomer.io/integrations).

 = What user information does it record automatically? = We automatically identify users that are logged in to your WordPress site, and record their `name`, `email`, `username`, and `website`, so you don't need to write any special code to handle that yourself.
 It also identifies commenters if it can.